-Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth.
+Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth as well as improved capital efficiency.
 We create value by:

-- Increasing growth through innovation, differentiation and by being relevant to our consumers.
-Our ambition is to reach a sustainable mid single-digit level of organic growth as from 2021/2022.
+- Increasing growth through innovation, differentiation and by offering relevant products and solutions to our consumers.
+We are committed to reach a sustainable mid single-digit level of organic growth.

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.

 We compete in attractive and growing categories.
 We have a global footprint with presence in 187 countries.
 Our portfolio includes more than 2000 brands, from global icons such as Nescafé to local favorites like Bear Brand.
 Among these, 34 brands generate over CHF 1 billion each in annual sales at retail level.

 We continue to actively manage our portfolio and prioritize our investments to stay relevant, address the latest consumer trends, and win in every category and market in which we operate.
 This requires setting clear priorities and allocating resources behind activities that create the most value, either through growth or efficiencies.